rainmanh/jumpscale_core8/docs/SAL/Home.md

-## System Abstraction Layers (SALs)
+## SALs = System Abstraction Layers

-SALs are a thin abstraction layers making it easy for the developer to interact with any system locally or remotely.
+A thin abstraction layer is created called SAL and this makes it easy for the developer to interact with any system locally or remotely.

-To get started, we call the SAL methods on the machine we want to do the configuration on.
+To get started, we call the sal methods on the machine we want to do the configuration on.

-SALs include:
+SALs include :

 * [FileSystem](FS.md)
 * [Docker](Docker.md)